-I don’t know what the opposite of a Snowbird is… The Pelee Island Society captures both the natural history and the cultural history of Pelee.
-It is a great museum housed in the old municipal building across from West Dock complete without a tour of the local cemetery?
-It contained some very nice headstones that go back to the early 1800s including many from the founding family, the McCormicks.
+I don’t know what the opposite of a Snowbird is… The Pelee Island Society captures both the natural and cultural history of Pelee.
+It is an excellent museum housed in the old municipal building across from West Dock, complete without a tour of the local cemetery.
+It contained some very lovely headstones that go back to the early 1800s, including many from the founding family, the McCormicks.

 It was very similar to the Middle Bass Club in terms of social standing.
-The most interesting part of the tour was the bowling alley.
+The most exciting part of the tour was the bowling alley.
 Over time, the building that houses the two bowling lanes settled.
 There are two camel humps (like the back portion of the Blue Streak Roller coaster at Cedar Point) in the longitude of the alleys as a result.
-As they say in golf, “a tough lie”.
+As they say in golf, “a tough lie.”
 The pins were handset.
 The original club bowling balls had two holes and were made of wood.
-Like cooking dinner in a bean pot, even bowling was tougher back in the day!
+Like cooking dinner in a bean pot, even bowling was more challenging back in the day!

 So what does it all mean?
 After lunch at the Pelee Island Winery, we recapped our experience.
 Per Ron Tiessen: “Despite border security issues, infrequent winter ice bridges, and the gift of the internet allowing us to wander all over the globe, there is still an identifiable community amongst the islanders who share the western basin of Lake Erie.
 It is wonderful we share a sense of belonging to the same human neighborhood, the same little ecological area, our Leke Erie Islands home.

 There are dozens of great ideas to share between our islands.”
-Per Kim Gardner, “The last two days gave us an opportunity to share practices and discuss common interests that will lead to greater potential for future collaboration”.
-Susan Byrnes, owner of the Arbor Inn was thrilled to represent Put-in-Bay.
+Per Kim Gardner, “The last two days gave us an opportunity to share practices and discuss common interests that will lead to greater potential for future collaboration.”
+Susan Byrnes, the owner of the Arbor Inn, was thrilled to represent Put-in-Bay.
 “We encourage our guests to take advantage of the nature trails on Put-in-Bay.
 We plan to add more ecologically-based alternative activities through our website.